-This FAQ details the current standards of web and mobile design interface and states how Ready Education’s technology satisfies the required guidelines set forth by the ADA and other organizations prioritizing the accessibility of software (such as Web Content Accessibility Guidelines or WCAG).
+This document explains our web and mobile interface designs.
+Specifically, it lays out how Ready Education’s technology satisfies the requirements set forth by the ADA and other organizations (such as W3C) that prioritize software accessibility.

-- Provide text alternatives for nonVtext content.
+- Provide text alternatives for non-text content.

 - Provide captions and other alternatives for multimedia.

-- Create content that can be presented in different ways, including by assistive technologies, without losing meaning.
+- Create content that can be presented in different ways, including assistive technologies, without losing meaning.

-- Make it easier for users to see and hear content.
+- Make it easy for users to see and hear content.

 - Make all functionality available from a keyboard.

-- Give users enough time to read and use content.
+- Give users enough time to read and use the content.

 - Do not use content that causes seizures.